The Small Schools Coalition

 About the Small Schools Coalition

-Becoming a friend of the Small Schools Coalition is voluntary and totally free-of-cost.
+We keep you abreast of what makes small schools “big!”
 We strive to bring together people of all backgrounds to revolutionize teaching and learning by redefining the way schools prepare students for college and life.
-You can learn more about us here….
+You can learn more about small schools and their benefits here….

 Research the Small Schools Movement